-Inflammatory polyps are non-cancerous (benign) growths that develop from the epithelium in the stomach.
-Inflammatory are also called hyperplastic polyps.
-Both are thought to represent a spectrum of ongoing inflammation (inflammatory polyp) and regeneration/repair (hyperplastic polyp).
+Inflammatory polyps are also called hyperplastic polyps.
+Both polyps are thought to represent a spectrum of ongoing inflammation (inflammatory polyp) and regeneration/repair (hyperplastic polyp).

-One of the most common causes of gastritis is infection of the stomach by a bacteria known as Helicobacter.
-Pathologists often use ‘special stains’ or immunohistochemistry to highlight the small Helicobacter organisms making for more easy and accurate identification.
+The most common cause of active gastritis is infection of the stomach by a bacteria known as Helicobacter.
+Pathologists often use tests called special stains or immunohistochemistry that make it easier to see the small Helicobacter organisms.

 The change from foveolar epithelium to small intestinal epithelium is an example of metaplasia.
 This specific type of metaplasia that takes place in the stomach is referred to as intestinal metaplasia.

-For most patients, inflammatory polyps are sporadic, that is they are unrelated to any preexisting genetic condition.
-Some patients, however, inherit genetic changes that put them at a higher risk of developing multiple inflammatory polyps as well as other non-cancerous (benign) growths.
+For most patients, inflammatory polyps are unrelated to any preexisting genetic condition.
+Some patients, however, inherit genetic changes that put them at a higher risk of developing multiple inflammatory polyps as well as other non-cancerous growths.